rclevy/RotationCurveTiltedRings/README.md

 *Any use of these codes or data products must cite Cooke, Levy, et al. (2021, in prep.).*

+### Package Dependencies
+ - The following packages are strictly required: numpy, matplotlib, os, sys
+ - The following packages are highly recommended: astropy, pandas

 ### Input Parameter Descriptions
 	gal_name : str
 		Name of galaxy to fit